 on Oct 15, 2012

 Malala Yousafzai, the 14-year-old Pakistani blogger who was shot by the Taliban last week for being an advocate for girls' education, has been moved from Pakistan to a U.K. hospital specializing in pediatric trauma.

 Malala traveled to the U.K. via an air ambulance provided by the United Arab Emirates.
 Her departure was kept a secret until she was out of Pakistan due to safety concerns.

 As we blogged yesterday, Malala Yousafzai, the 14-year-old activist from Pakistan, was shot in the head and neck after members of the Taliban held up the van she was riding home from school in.
 The bullet barely missed Malala’s brain, and other students also suffered injuries.
 The shooters have been identified, but the Taliban is still promising to kill Malala if she survives.
-She has been especially active in advocating for girls’ ...
+She has been especially active in advocating for girls’ education, something that the Taliban wants to end.
 Read More

 Women for Women International provides education and aid for women in war-torn areas.
 Currently, they operate in eight countries -- Sudan, Nigeria, Congo, Bosnia, Rwanda, Kosovo, Iraq and Afghanistan -- teaching women how to read and become more self-sufficient.